nathanhack/sibyl/README.md

     SibylCli show history STOCK

 ### Enabling
 SibylServer will take perform several actions for all the stocks that has been added to it.
 The actions are determined by internal state to the server for each particular stock.
+There are lots of options but the easiest one to get started is to run the following command after your done adding stocks (or after adding new ones later).

+    SibylCli enable all

 ### Deleting
 To remove a stock from SibylServer use the following command.
 Note that it will delete all data associated with that stock so use carefully.

     SibylCli delete STOCK

+### Setting
+To set the creds for the discount broker use the following command:

+    SibylCli set ally key secret token tokenSecret

+Note currently only Ally is supported.

 ## Web GUI
 To be added in a future release.